herbglitchYT/archeus_videos/0000_vector/Script.md

 # What I mean by a vector
 My definition of a vector is a expandable array.
-For math vectors we will use `vector2` and `vector3`.
+For math vectors I use `vector2` and `vector3`.
 I'll be writing this in C, but the concepts should easily be transferred to any other language.

 # How does a vector work
 For the most basic implementation of a vector, and the implementation we will use, when we run out of space in an array, we will create a new array of double the size and copy the old arrays contents into the new array.
 We can use the same idea for downsizing the array.

 # Description stuff
-In the description I have included a repository that holds boilerplate for this project, the script I am reading, the finished project we will make, and all other related files.
+In the description I have included a repository that holds, boilerplate for this project, the script I am reading, the finished project we will make, and all other related files.
-You might notice I am on linux, I have also tested this code on windows and had no issues with it.
+You might notice I am on linux, I have also tested this code on windows with msys2 using their ucrt MinGW and had no issues with it.
 If you do have any issues, please let me know.

 # ARC_Errno and ARC_Bool
 If you are watching this video when it comes out, I most likely won't have made a video for `ARC_Errno` and `ARC_Bool` yet.
 We will be using them both and they are part of the boilerplate.
 If you don't want to deal with the boilerplate, using a `printf` or whatever your language uses to output will work for what we use `ARC_Errno` for.
 And C has `stdbool.h`, which is pretty much all `ARC_Bool` is.

 # CMake
-Like with ARC_Errno and ARC_Bool, if you are watching this when the video releases, I will not have gone over setting up cmake for a library.
+Like with ARC_Errno and ARC_Bool, if you are watching when this video releases, I will not have gone over setting up cmake for a library.
 So for this I'd recommend either making a normal `CMakeLists.txt` which I have a video on and is linked in the description, or using the `CMakeLists.txt` provided in the boilerplate.
-If you have seen the cmake library video, I would recommend using that `CMakeLists.txt` and adding this to a library
+If the cmake library video has come out, and you have seen it, I would recommend using that `CMakeLists.txt` and adding this to the library

 # Make
 If you don't like cmake, I have also included a "simple" boilerplate.
 Though if you use the simple boilerplate, do not include from "arc/std/", I'll let you know the changes when we get there.

 # Write the header boilerplate
 Headers to me are the best place for documentation.
-I try to document code as much as possible, though because this process takes a long time I'll speed up the footage of me writing the documentation.
+I try to document code as much as possible, though because this process takes a long time I'll speed up the footage of me writing the documentation when we get to it.

 I'll write out the boilerplate for those not using a boilerplate.
 Lets add the include guards, and to keep this from erroring if we want to use this in c++, we will add `extern "c"` if `__cplusplus` is defined and close that out.
 ```c